AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ## Training, Predicting and Scoring ##
 I did the network training in the netbook Lab, and with the given dataset.

-with the fully convoluted network built, the network can now be trained. the training preformace can deffer based on the values of some prameters.
+With the fully convoluted network built, the network can now be trained. the training performance can differ based on the values of some Hyperparameters that are listed below:

 ### learning rate:
-As I tested
+Lowring the learning rate should incrse the accurcy, but

+![alt text][image_4]

 ### batch size
-I started training with 128 bachs in bigning, but I soon relize it the training time was taking 14-15 for each epoch. so I started lowring the size and the result was not very diffrent, so I ended with 16.
+I started training with 128 baches in beginning, but I soon realized 127 was too large and the training time was taking 14-15 for each epoch. so I started lowering the size until I ended with 16.
+Low value batch size allows me to train for more data.

 ### num_epochs
-### steps_per_epoch

 ### Training your Model ###
 **Prerequisites**